 Subpart A—General

-§ 25.100 Purposes of this part.
+§ 25.100 Purpose of this part.

-This part provides guidance to Federal awarding agencies to establish:
+This part provides guidance to Federal agencies that:

-(a) The unique entity identifier as a universal identifier for Federal financial assistance applicants, as well as recipients and their direct subrecipients, and;
+(a) The unique entity identifier (UEI) is the universal identifier for Federal financial assistance applicants, as well as recipients and their direct subrecipients (first-tier subrecipients), and;

-(b) The System for Award Management (SAM) as the repository for standard information about applicants and recipients.
+(b) The System for Award Management (SAM.gov) is the repository for standard information about applicants and recipients.

-§ 25.105 Types of awards to which this part applies.
+§ 25.105 Applicability.

-This part applies to a Federal awarding agency's grants, cooperative agreements, loans, and other types of Federal financial assistance as defined in § 25.406.
+(a) This part applies to a Federal agency’s Federal financial assistance as defined in § 25.400.
+This part applies to all applicants for and recipients of Federal financial assistance unless exempted by Federal statute or §25.110.

+(b) Subrecipients are required to obtain a UEI in accordance with subpart C. This part does not apply to subrecipients of subrecipients (second-tier subrecipients) or contractors under Federal awards.

+(c) This part does not apply to an individual who applies for or receives Federal financial assistance as a natural person (unrelated to any business or nonprofit organization an individual owns or operates).

+(d) Because this part applies to loan guarantees and other guaranteed programs, recipients of the guarantee from the Federal agency (for example, lenders of guaranteed loans) are required to complete entity validations and acquire a UEI.
+Additionally, at the Federal agency’s discretion, non-individual beneficiary borrowers (for example, small businesses or corporations) may be required by the Federal agency to obtain a UEI or register in SAM.gov.

 § 25.110 Exceptions to this part.

-(a) General.
-Through a Federal awarding agency's implementation of the guidance in this part, this part applies to all applicants and recipients of Federal awards, other than those exempted by statute or exempted in paragraphs (b) and (c) of this section that apply for or receive agency awards.

-(b) Exceptions for individuals.
-None of the requirements in this part apply to an individual who applies for or receives Federal financial assistance as a natural person (i.e., unrelated to any business or nonprofit organization he or she may own or operate in his or her name).

-(c) Other exceptions.
-(1) Under a condition identified in paragraph (c)(2) of this section, a Federal awarding agency may exempt an applicant or recipient from an applicable requirement to obtain a unique entity identifier and register in the SAM, or both.
+(a) General exceptions.
+(1) Under a condition identified in paragraph (a)(2) of this section, a Federal agency may exempt an applicant or recipient of Federal financial assistance from the requirement to obtain a UEI, register in SAM.gov, or both.

-(i) In that case, the Federal awarding agency must use a generic unique entity identifier in data it reports to USAspending.gov if reporting for a prime award to the recipient is required by the Federal Funding Accountability and Transparency Act (Pub.
-L. 109–282, hereafter cited as “Transparency Act”).
+(i) If a Federal agency grants an exception under paragraph (a)(2) of this section, the Federal agency must use a generic entity identifier in the data it reports to USAspending.gov if reporting for a prime award of Federal financial assistance to the recipient is required by the Federal Funding Accountability and Transparency Act (Pub.
+L. 109-282, as amended, hereafter cited as “Transparency Act”).
+Granting an exception under paragraph (a)(2) of this section does not impact a Federal agency’s responsibility for reporting under the Transparency Act, except that it may use a generic entity identifier in the circumstances described.

-(ii) Federal awarding agency use of a generic unique entity identifier should be used rarely for prime award reporting because it prevents prime awardees from being able to fulfill the subaward or executive compensation reporting required by the Transparency Act.
+(ii) Federal agencies should use generic entity identifiers rarely as it prevents recipients from fulfilling reporting requirements such as subaward or executive compensation reporting required by the Transparency Act.

-(2) The conditions under which a Federal awarding agency may exempt an applicant or recipient are—
+(2) A Federal agency may exempt an applicant, recipient, or subrecipient when:

-(i) For any applicant or recipient, if the Federal awarding agency determines that it must protect information about the entity from disclosure if it is in the national security or foreign policy interests of the United States, or to avoid jeopardizing the personal safety of the applicant or recipient's staff or clients.
+(i) The Federal agency determines that it must protect information about the entity from disclosure in the national security or foreign policy interests of the United States or to avoid jeopardizing the personal safety of the entity’s staff, partners, beneficiaries, and participants;